LoginRadius/python-sdk/README.md

-<h6 id="UpdateAccountByUid-put-"> Account Update (PUT)</h6>
+<h6 id="UpdateAccountByUID-put-"> Account Update (PUT)</h6>
  This API is used to update the information of existing accounts in your Cloud Storage.
-See our Advanced API Usage section <a href='https://www.loginradius.com/docs/api/v2/customer-identity-api/advanced-api-usage/'>Here</a> for more capabilities.
+See our Advanced API Usage section <a href='https://www.loginradius.com/docs/api/v2/customer-identity-api/advanced-api-usage/'>here</a> for more capabilities.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-update)

  ```